-Multiple DUI Defense Attorney in Gillette
+Multiple DUI Defense Attorneys in Gillette

 Anyone can make a mistake, and this holds true with drinking and driving.
 This is why the Wyoming courts often go easier on people who are facing a first DUI offense.

 But when a person is charged with a second, third, or fourth DUI, the courts stop seeing it as a mistake and start seeing it as reckless behavior.
 Because of that, the penalties for multiple DUIs can be much more severe than those for a first DUI.
-But at Steven Titus & Associates, P.C., our DUI defense attorney has a good track record of getting even multiple or felony DUIs dismissed entirely.
+But at Steven Titus & Associates, P.C., our Campbell County DUI defense attorney has a good track record of getting even multiple or felony DUIs dismissed entirely.
 Every case is unique, though, so speak to our team in a free case strategy session today.

 In order to compare sentences after multiple convictions, it is important to first know the penalties you face for a first DUI conviction.
 These include a fine up to $750, jail time up to six months, and a license suspension of 90 days.